YongliangMiao/-m-llms-paper-reading/README.md

 - [11.
 Latent space reasoning](#11-latent-space-reasoning)
 ## 1. Introduction

-This is a curated list of papers related to large language models (LLMs), with a particular focus on applications in healthcare, reasoning, and interpretability.
+This is a curated list of papers related to large language models (LLMs), with a particular focus on applications in reasoning and interpretability.
 For each paper, I provide a brief summary of 2-3 sentences along with my personal interpretation. only show the high quality and latest papers.

 ## 2. Benchmarks